isomerpages/moe-sst/_about-sst/Whistleblowing Policy.md

 <p><strong><u>Protection</u></strong>
 </p>
 <p>The school shall protect the whistleblower and ensure that he/she will
-not be victimized, discriminated, harassed, or disciplined.
+not be victimised, discriminated, harassed, or disciplined.
 However, the same protection will not be extended to someone who maliciously raises a matter they know to be untrue.</p>
 <p></p>